-Goals Rationale Weight Core Earnings Incentivize management to meet and exceed earnings which aligns with a focus on growth 40% Incentivize management to meet and exceed expense control which aligns with a focus on the efficiency of our operations 20% Growth of Non-Time Deposits Incentivize management to meet and exceed deposit graligns with a focus on growth in our core relationships 20% Nonperforming Assets to Total Assets Incentivize management to meet and exceed limiting our nonperforming assets which aligns with a focus on the credit quality of our interest earning assets 20% Growth in Adjusted Tangible Book Value Emphasizes long-term sustainable growth and capital adequacy 50% Relative Total Shareholder Return Emphasizes an alignment to long-term stockholder value 50% Core Earnings Adjusted Core Efficiency Ratio Growth of Non-Time Deposits Nonperforming Assets to Total Assets Growth in Adjusted Tangible Book Value Adjusted Core Efficiency Ratio Incentivize management to meet and exceed expense control which aligns with a focus on the efficiency of our operations Growth of Non-Time Deposits Incentivize management to meet and exceed deposit growth which aligns with a focus on growth in our core relationships Incentivize management to meet and exceed limiting our nonperforming assets which aligns with a focus on the credit quality of our interest earning assets Growth in Adjusted Tangible Book Value Emphasizes long-term sustainable growth and capital adequacy
+Goals Rationale Weight Core Earnings Incentivize management to meet and exceed earnings which aligns with a focus on growth 40% Adjusted Core Efficiency Ratio Incentivize management to meet and exceed expense control which aligns with a focus on the efficiency of our operations 20% Incentive Plan Growth of Non-Time Deposits Incentivize management to meet and exceed deposit growth which aligns with a focus on growth in our core relationships 20% Nonperforming Assets to Total Assets Incentivize management to meet and exceed limiting our nonperforming assets which aligns with a focus on the credit quality of our interest earning assets 20%

+Long-Term Growth in Adjusted Tangible Book Value Emphasizes long-term sustainable growth and capital adequacy 50% Incentive Plan Relative Total Shareholder Return Emphasizes an alignment to long-term stockholder value 50%

-See Annex A for reconciliation of GAAP to non-GAAP measures referenced in this section.
+\See Annex A for reconciliation of GAAP to non-GAAP measures referenced in this section.
 We believe these non-GAAP measures facilitate making period-to-period comparisons and are meaningful indications of our operating performance.
 In addition, because intangible assets such as goodwill and other discrete items unrelated to our core business, which are excluded, vary extensively from company to company, we believe that the presentation of this information allows investors to more easily compare our results to those of other companies.